Location: 35°42’05.34″ N 139°44’25.41″ E

 Kaguraza is stop T05 on the Tozai Metro Subway Line.
 In fact, you can make a day trip of 4 stops on Tozai near each other: Nakano (T01), Waseda (T04), Kagurazaka (T05), and Iidabashii (T06).
 If you feel adventurous + have more time, you can also stop at Takadanobaba (T03).
 But hitting all 5 in a day would be a full day as there is a lot to see at each.

 Kagurazaka has a small-town charm all its own.
-The station is off on a little side street.
+The main attractions are a wide variety of small food, restaurant, wine and shop establishments.
+The main station exit is off on a little side street.
 When you pop up out of the station turn right to get to Waseda Dori.
 Then turn left + head down the hill to walk the main street.
 You can also turn left from the station, then right again at the next right + walk all the way to Shinjuku.
 If you turn right for Waseda Dori + head down the hill, at the next major interesection there is a corner entrance to Iidabashi Station.